ta-data-bcn/lab-reading-about-statistic-concepts/README.md

 [An example with Python](http://math.social/tested3)

 [A cool general explanation](http://arts.show/tested7)
+__:
+So we have a problem here: The B test has not so many interactions (10% is way low sample to have final conclusions) considering that the only reason that would make us have less traffic in our application, and probably adding a new button won't be so relevant here

 ## Deliverables
 You need to submit a markdown file with the answers to the questions above.
 You can create a new `.md` file or directly edit the `README.md`.